VIAME/VIAME/CONTRIBUTING.rst

 Pull requests are reviewed by one or more of the core KWIVER maintainers using the Github tools for discussions.
-Maintainers should not merge accept a PR until it conforms to the requirements described here (e.g. coding style, release notes, etc.) and it is confirmed that the code has sufficient unit tests and does not break any existing unit tests.
+Maintainers should not merge a PR until it conforms to the requirements described here (e.g. coding style, release notes, etc.) and it is confirmed that the code has sufficient unit tests and does not break any existing unit tests.